chnm/model-articles/content/articles/blocknewman.md

 {{% notation title="It Isn't All About The Now" %}}
 I was surprised to find that
-twentieth-century women's historical publication was not disproportionally crowding out other women's history by \-- a comparison to historical publishing overall presents a more complex picture of chronological spread.
+twentieth-century women's historical publication was not disproportionally crowding out other women's history; a comparison to historical publishing overall presents a more complex picture of chronological spread.
 This is yet another reminder that finding and reporting data is usually a multi-step process of investigating various